Architected Intelligence

 • Available 24/7: Access organizational knowledge anytime without interrupting colleagues

-• Enterprise Ready: Multi-collection support, role-based access, multiple AI providers
+• Enterprise Ready: Multi-collection support, role-based access, all major AI providers

 Every organization has unique challenges.
-We build custom AI-powered applications tailored to your specific workflows, integrating seamlessly with your existing systems to solve the problems that off-the-shelf solutions can't address.
+We build custom solutions—leveraging AI where it adds value—tailored to your specific workflows, integrating seamlessly with your existing systems to solve the problems that off-the-shelf solutions can't address.

 Bespoke Solutions